Let's start this guide with some YouTube facts by Omnicore:

-Even a smartphone can be enough as it is very easy to turn smartphones into 4k webcams.
+Even a smartphone can be enough as it is straightforward to turn smartphones into 4k webcams.

-The stage is set then and everyone can try to make money on YouTube.
+The stage is set, and everyone can try to make money on YouTube.
 This is pretty much where the easy part ends.
 Marking money on YouTube is a big challenge.

 First of all, think about the competition.
-Since everyone can give it a shot, you have to offer something unique and employ smart strategies to stand out.
+Since everyone can give it a shot, you must offer something unique and employ innovative strategies to stand out.
 Even then, the amount of money you can make varies.

-In this article, I’ll go over the many different ways to earn money on YouTube this year.
-It won’t be easy, but it is crucial to have a guided approach to producing YouTube videos.
+In this article, I'll review the many ways to earn money on YouTube this year.
+It won't be easy, but it is crucial to have a guided approach to producing YouTube videos.

 Who Makes the Most Money on YouTube?

-According to Forbes, these 10 accounts were the top earners on YouTube in 2020:
+According to Forbes, these ten accounts were the top earners on YouTube in 2020:

 - Ryan Kaji, $29.5 million (41.7 million subscribers)

 - Mr. Beast (Jimmy Donaldson), $24 million (47.8 million subscribers)